VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

 Agent methods that change configurations do not trigger any callbacks unless trigger_callback is True.

-set_config( config_name, contents, trigger_callback=False ) - Change/create a configuration file on the platform.
+set( config_name, contents, trigger_callback=False ) - Change/create a configuration file on the platform.

 get_configs( ) - Get all of the configurations for an Agent.

-delete_config( config_name, trigger_callback=False ) - Delete a configuration.
+delete( config_name, trigger_callback=False ) - Delete a configuration.

-list_config() - Get a list of configurations for the agent.

 Methods for Management
 ++++++++++++++++++++++